nohtyp/rhnreg_ks/README.md

 This module works with hiera all options are available through variables:

-`examples`
+###Examples

-rhn_register::activationkeys: '2-rhel6-key' would set the activationkey to join the spacewalk server rhn_register::changeover: true would change the system over to the new spacewalk server rhn_register::username: myusername would be the username you want to verify settings in spacewalk
+`rhn_register::activationkeys: '2-rhel6-key' would set the activationkey to join the spacewalk server` `rhn_register::changeover: true would change the system over to the new spacewalk server` `rhn_register::username: myusername would be the username you want to verify settings in spacewalk`

 ## Installing